 Universal Credit replaces several other benefits.
-The new benefit system assess your circumstances each month.
+The new benefit system will assess your circumstances each month.
 That means it can change how much you get paid.

-Note: The social security benefits calculator is an online tool that helps you check how much you could get.
+Note: The Social Security benefits calculator is an online tool that helps you check how much you could get.
 But, be aware that the benefit cap puts a limit on the total amount of benefit you can receive.